aptech/docs/docs/CR-csvReadM.rst

 ::

-    //Create file name with full path
-    file = getGAUSSHome() $+ "examples/housing.csv";
+    // Create file name with full path file = getGAUSSHome() $+ "examples/housing.csv";

-    //Row range will be from line 3 to line 5 row_range = { 3, 5 };
+    // Row range will be from line 3 to line 5 row_range = { 3, 5 };

-    //Load the data from rows 3 to 5 of the file into 'housing' housing = csvReadM(file, row_range);
+    // Load the data from rows 3 to 5 of the file into 'housing' housing = csvReadM(file, row_range);

-    //Print the entire contents of the variable 'housing' print housing;
+    // Print the entire contents of the variable 'housing' print housing;

 After the code above, housing should equal: